pdefusco/CDE_Data_Gen/README.md

 The automation deploys the following to your CDE Virtual Cluster:

 * A CDE Spark Job and associated CDE Resources with the purpose of creating synthetic data in Cloud Storage for each participant.
-* A CDE Files Resource for Spark files shared by all participants named "Spark-Files-Shared".
-* A CDE Files Resource for Airflow files shared by all participants named "Airflow-Files-Shared".
-* A CDE Python Resource shared by all participants named "Python-Env-Shared".
+* Files are written to Cloud Storage via standard Spark methods.

 ## Deployment Instructions

 When setup is complete navigate to the CDE UI and validate that the job run has completed successfully.
 This implies that the HOL data has been created successfully in Cloud Storage.

 Clone this repository to your machine.
-Then run the deployment script with:
+Then run the deployment script.

+### Banking Example

+Deployment script command template:

 ```
 % ./setup/deploy_hol.sh <docker-user> <cdp-workload-user> <storage-location>